Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 Christopher Michael, P.C.

-Chris operates a boutique law firm focusing on employee ownership trusts (EOT).
-He is responsible for developing the perpetual purpose trust as a new legal mechanism for employee ownership in the United States and has published articles introducing the concept in leading peer-reviewed law journals, including Tax Notes and Probate & Property.
-In addition to working with businesses to introduce an EOT, Chris also consults with existing ESOP companies on transitioning to an EOT, as well as on amending ESOP trusts to better accord with traditional principles of employee ownership.
+Christopher is responsible for developing the employee ownership trust (EOT) as a new legal mechanism for employee ownership in the United States and has published articles introducing the concept in leading peer-reviewed law journals, including Tax Notes and Probate & Property.
+In addition to working with businesses to introduce an EOT, Chris also consults with existing ESOP companies on transitioning to an EOT.

 ButcherJoseph & Co.